Toyota Avalon: Safety

 The Avalon came standard with anti-lock brakes, electronic brakeforce distribution, brake assist, dual front airbags, front row side torso airbags, front and rear side curtain airbags, and a driver's knee airbag.
-For 2009 models Vehicle Stability Control, traction control became standard while active head restraints were added.
+For 2009 models, Vehicle Stability Control and traction control became standard while active head restraints were added.
 In 2010, the Star Safety System was added for the 2011 model year.

 The Avalon was subject to the 2009–11 Toyota vehicle recalls.
 2011 and later model years come standard with a brake-override system.

 The Avalon received a "Good" overall score in both the Insurance Institute for Highway Safety (IIHS) frontal offset and side impact tests.
 In 2009, with the new head restraints the IIHS awarded the Avalon its Top Safety Pick accolade.

 A "Good" rating in IIHS the roof strength test IIHS earned the 2011 model year the organization's "Top Safety Pick 2010" designation.
 The 2011 model year also received the "Top Safety Pick 2011" recommendation.

 Reception

 Car and Driver, which had called previous Avalons "Japanese Buicks," rated it at the top of a group of large premium sedans in 2005.
 Edmunds.com, Motor Trend and Automobile Magazine also rated it top in their own comparisons.
 Consumer Reports rated the Avalon at the top of its tested group in the large and upscale category, scoring ahead of five other sedans in the January 2010 issue.
 In 2010, the 2011 model year Avalon competed against the Ford Taurus and received first place awards from Motor Trend.